 Our courses are designed for adults, however you can bring a child aged 12 or over , with the exception of the Axe Workshop where the minimum age is 18.

 How far do I have to carry my bags?

 We will transport any bags, tents and chairs that you bring to our woodland camp in our 4×4.
-You will only need to carry your things a very short distance.
+You’ll only need to carry your things a very short distance.

 Be aware, however, that this is not an invitation to bring excessive amounts of kit.
-There is a good chance that anything over a single rucksack, tent and chair will have to be carried by you.
+There’s a good chance that anything over a single rucksack, tent and chair will have to be carried by you.